ouseful-testing/codespaces-jupyter-tm351/README.md

 Note that the workspace can be slow to build (watch the logs!) and once the JupyterLab environment has loaded, it may take a little while for the kernel to become available for the first loaded notebook.
 (Try restarting it after a while, or stopping and closing the notebook, then opning it again, if the kernel does not seem to be responsive).

-*I've also noticed JupyterLab somtimes gets a bit stuck; hard refreshing the browser with devtools open to clear the cache generally fixes it...*
+*I've also noticed JupyterLab sometimes gets a bit stuck; hard refreshing the browser with devtools open to clear the cache generally fixes it...*

 Try it here: https://github.com/codespaces/new/ouseful-testing/codespaces-jupyter-tm351?editor=jupyter

+## Running OpenRefine

+OpenRefine can also be run via the devcontainer:

+- using the VSCode UI on the running devcontainer:
+  - open a new terminal
+  - run the command: `/var/openrefine/refine -i '127.0.0.1' -p '3338' -d '/home/ou/TM351-24J/openrefine' -H '*'`
+  - in the `PORTS` tab, click `ADD PORT` and enter `3338`
+  - hover over the forwarded port link and click the globe icon from the pop-up toolbar; your browser should open a new tab and you should be able to see OpenRefine running there.

 ## End-User Rationale